Experienced Glassblower/Instructor in Duluth, MN

-A qualified candidate must be a team player, positive communicator, and possess the following qualifications:
+A qualified candidate must be a team player, positive communicator, and ideally possess the following qualifications:

 - Ideally 2 years of professional glassblowing experience outside of school.